 Knowledge statements regarding Super Seeder

 The Table 3 presents the farmers' level of knowledge regarding the super seeder.
-According to the findings, overwhelming majority of (88.33%) of the farmers were agreed that the super seeder is used to sow the wheat with standing stubble after harvesting of paddy.
+Findings indicate thatoverwhelming majority of (88.33%) farmers agreed that the super seeder is used to sow the wheat with standing stubble after harvesting of paddy.
 Furthermore, around three- fourth (78.33%) of the respondents recognized that for super seeder no separate implement is required for sowing.

 It was reported that 73.33 per cent of farmers were aware that stubble burning contribute to pollution.
 Around two- third of farmers recognized that super seeder is one of the best options for crop residue management.
 With regard to managing the paddy straw 60 per cent of the farmers stated that super seeder consists of rotavator and zero till drill.
 Moreover, around half of the farmers (53.33%) recognized that super seeder is an eco-friendly technology which helps to conserve the soil moisture content.
 Furthermore, 43.33per cent of farmers were aware of the optimal soil moisture content should be ensured at the time of sowing.
 Furthermore, 65.00 per cent of the farmers were unaware that residue incorporated effectively into the soil across the field so that the residues load becomes uniform across the field.
 Around 71.67 per cent of the farmers were unaware that when the paddy crop residue is burn, during the time of wheat sowing, reduces the soil nutrients fertility and releases harmful gaseous into the environment.
 With regard to technology aspect around three fourth (73.33%) of the farmers did not know that tractor with double clutch of 60-75 hp should be used to operate the machine, and 76.67 per cent were unaware that super seeder is attached by tractor with the help of three-linkage.
 Around 80.00 percent of the famers were unaware of optimal depth of planting.
 Regarding the rotor speed at 200-220 rpm and operate tractor in 1st gear at a speed of 1-1.5 km/h only 16.67 percent of the farmers had knowledge about it.